gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 One of the most useful features is **order**.
 A tuple remembers the sequence in which you stored the items.

-This is useful when position matters — for instance, a date stored as `(year, month, day)` must retain the correct order.
+This is useful when position matters, for instance, a date stored as `(year, month, day)` must retain the correct order.

 ```python
 birth_date = (1994, 8, 27)